Things to do in Santorini? No worries, you’re in the right place 😉

 From Perissa you can visit Ancient Thira, another archeological site, and Kamari Beach, another black sand beach in Santorini.

-3 – A path with stunning vistas
+3 – Walk a path with stunning vistas

 I took the bus back to Fira terminal and from there I took the waterfront path to Firostefani where I stayed.